 The hotel, by the way, was gorgeous.
 We stayed at the Hotel Atlántico on Gran Vía, which is one of the main commercial areas in Madrid.
 There are two metro stops within a couple minutes’ walking distance, and restaurants, theaters and shops galore.
 The reception staff were great, and we were able to leave our luggage with them until it was time for check-in, since we got there so early.
 Free wifi was a huge perk since AT&T international plans only have a tiny bit of data (seriously, 300MB) and the free printing in the business center was handy when we had to print out tickets for a concert and for our train to Valencia.

 The building itself is beautiful, and we had a room with a balcony facing Gran Vía.
-I would have expected that to be loud since there’s so much noise outside, but I guess the doors & windows are pretty well-insulated.
+I would have expected that to be loud since there’s so much noise outside, but I noticed the residential insulation was great.
 The rooms are small compared to what I’m used to, but had everything we needed – mini bar, hair dryers, clothes iron, toiletries, etc. There was even a vanity table/desk that I promptly took over as my temporary makeup station.
 All in all it was a fantastic base of operations for the trip.

 After a quick stop for breakfast at Le Pain Quotidien down the street it was time for…. a nap.
 I know that’s super boring, but my internal clock had gone all sideways from the time change and I get cranky when I’m tired (I’m a toddler at heart, I guess).
 After that we wandered over to El Retiro Park to wander around, and also spent some time just roaming around the city.